roadwarriorslive/Pipulate/theleakyjournal.md

 # Beginning of Journal
 --------------------------------------------------------------------------------
 ## Wed Apr  4, 2018
-### Adi Levin with Michael Levin at 11:00 @...???
+### @11 w/ Michael Levin at 11:00 @...???

+Register LearningLevin or something equally good.

 Okay, it's coming up on 8:00 AM, and I'm going to baby-sit the running of the scripts from home, and maybe get into the office even a little bit later than usual.
-I'll be in to meet Matt O, but I'm not going to be in a rush to waste my best creative morning energy fighting Staten Islanders in the fucking cattle shoot.
-For the first time since the Check Cashing store I had to take over right when I turned 21 and graduated college and my dad died.
+I'll be in to meet Co-worker, but I'm not going to be in a rush to waste my best creative morning energy fighting Staten Islanders in the friggin cattle shoot.
+For the first time since the Check Cashing store I had to take over right when I turned 21 and graduated college when my dad died is there another thing in my life that earned "friggin" as part of its label.

 Sheesh!
 Talk about outliers and bad timing.
 Had I received that extra boost like I'm giving Adi... well, let's just say I'm glad I read Malcolm Gladwell early enough that I took it also as a sort of parenting guide.
 Adi's turning 8 soon, and that's plenty of time to start zeroing in on her passions and interests that'll take the 10,000 hours.
 Let's start with letting her explore ages 7 through 10.
 At 10 or 11 encourage her to "go for it" whatever it is, and be completely supportive financially, emotionally and logistically.
 I should probably leave strategy to her... though I may chime in a suggestion here or there.
 Make the idea hers initially if at all possible.
 Not too Machiavellian.
 It's all for the greater good @11!

+And so it's like with the Tardigrade Circus.
+It's not that I don't have the capability or interest or raw material.
+It's that a preponderance of things in my life has to be conducive to that sort of thing happening.
+So you have to layer it up.
+Have consistency.
+Commit to a path.
+Maintain state with your on-the-fly invented systems-- the principle one of which is developing that "internal voice" of yours, which is what these @11 things I believe are going to be about.

 --------------------------------------------------------------------------------
 ## Tue Apr  3, 2018